mezzomondo/sghh-zip/README.md

 Because our "real world" is not their "real world".

 ## Code explanation
 *This is a real world problem.* The main difference between Haskell and, say, Python is that in Python you can just read a couple of pages of documentation, and a couple of threads on StackOverflow, and have enough information to achieve a satisfactory result.
-In Haskell you need to reach the end of a cople of 200 pages manuals and probably something is still out of your hands.
+In Haskell you need to reach the end of a couple of 200 pages manuals and probably something is still out of your hands.

 So, let's start analysing the main function.
 ```haskell